Azure/azure-powershell/src/DeploymentManager/DeploymentManager/help/New-AzDeploymentManagerServiceUnit.md

 ```

 ### -TemplateArtifactSourceRelativePath
-The deployment mode to use when deploying the resources in the service unit.
+The path to the template file relative to the artifact source.
+Requires ArtifactSource to be referenced in ServiceTopology.

 ```yaml
 Type: System.String